 Uncertainty may be viewed as an inescapable part of assessment of impacts of plans, programmes or projects.
+Per definition, we do not know the exact impacts before they unfold.

 12.1 Project description

 The project description has been based on input from Maersk Oil.
 The project description is based on a scenario with maximum activity, emissions and discharges.